grishiit/ZPT-Site-concept/README.md

-# ZPT-Site-concept
+# ZPT Site Сoncept
-Just my personal attempt to rewrite the website of my college
+Just my personal attempt to rewrite the website of my college.

+>⚠️ It's not the final version yet, but it's a work in progress. ⚠️